yovalishere/Computer-Vision/README.md

 # Computer Vision

-## This repo has all the visual analytics projects the I did.
+## This repo has all the computer vision projects the I did.